betagouv/with-query-router/README.md

 # with-query-router

-This is a small wrapper of react-router.
-It passes helpers in the props in order to:
-  - have easy access to the query params from the location.search.
-  - navigate from successive search queries.

 ** EN CONSTRUCTION **
 Ce code est du code externalisé du https://github.com/betagouv/pass-culture-shared qui concentre un nombre d'utilités React Redux utilisé par les applications front du pass culture.